codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/add-kubernetes-cluster.md

 in your cluster.
 To active this dashboard you need to connect your cluster to your Codefresh account first.

-Start by clicking on  *Integrations* from the left sidebar and selecting the *Integration* tab.
+Start by going into your Account Configuration, by clicking on *Account Settings* on the left sidebar.
+On the first section called *Integrations* click the *Configure* button next to *Kubernetes*.
-Then choose *Kubernetes*.

 {% include image.html
   lightbox="true"